Made redundant? Ways to make the best of it

 6. Register with recruiters

 No-one knows the local job market better than recruitment consultants, so spruce up your CV and get in touch.
 Many agencies let you register with them online and upload your CV to their database.
 They’ll then give you a call back to discuss your career aspirations.
 You can also search current vacancies on their websites and easily apply online.
+For an even better result, consider using an AI resume builder to enhance your CV's effectiveness.

 If you’ve not looked at your CV in a while, review it and check the information is up-to-date and easy to scan.
 Check out these CV tips to get you started.